 Content Marketing has been around for centuries.
 Enduring brands like John Deere and Proctor and Gamble have been telling stories and acquiring loyal customers since 1837.
 The recent buzz around content marketing has drawn a crowd.
 Those in the content marketing profession have done a good job marketing the service.
-They have done a great job making it seem shiny and new.
+They have done a great job making it seem shiny and new, learn more at the James Hopkins Coaching marketing class.

 It’s funny how a word, a phrase, a service can be “marketed” just like your everyday household products.
 You know, positioned in the marketplace as “new” when in reality it’s the same old cooking spray you’ve purchased a hundred times before.
 And, what is the phrase we always hear, “New and improved blah, blah, blah?”